swirlai/swirl-search/docs/Tutorials.md

         return self.results_updated
 ```

-Modify the `process()` method, operating on the items and saving each result set as shown.
+* Modify the `process()` method operating on the items and saving each result set as shown.

 * Add the new module to `swirl/processors/__init__.py`
 ```
 from swirl.processors.my_post_result_processor import MyPostResultProcessor
 ```

-* Add the new module to the following `swirl.models` CHOICES block:
+* Add the new module to the following `swirl.models` CHOICES block (this is required for security reasons. ):
 ```
     POST_RESULT_PROCESSOR_CHOICES = [
         ('CosineRelevancyPostResultProcessor', 'CosineRelevancyPostResultProcessor'),